-CloudSat and CALIPSO are part of the A-Train constellation of satellites, which fly in a polar-orbiting configuration with equatorial overpasses around 0130 LT and 1330 LT with roughly 16 overpasses per day and a return period of about 16 days.
-The 94-GHz cloud-profiling radar aboard CloudSat observes ice aggregates and liquid precipitation, but is not sensitive to cloud-ice dominated by small crystals such as in thin cirrus, or to liquid clouds composed of small droplets or low liquid water contents (e.g. Christensen et al. 2013b).
-Surface clutter contamination rules out the bottom 1 km of each Cloud-Sat profile (Marchand et al. 2008).
-The CALIPSO lidar observes most cloud-ice colder than -40° C (Stein et al. 2011a) but is easily attenuated by optically thick clouds before the signal can reach the surface.
+CloudSat and CALIPSO are part of the A-Train constellation of satellites, which fly in a polar-orbiting configuration with equatorial overpasses around 0130 and 1330 LT with roughly 16 overpasses per day and a return period of about 16 days.
+The 94-GHz cloudprofiling radar aboard CloudSat observes ice aggregates and liquid precipitation, but is not sensitive to cloud ice dominated by small crystals such as in thin cirrus, or to liquid clouds composed of small droplets or low liquid water contents (e.g., Christensen et al. 2013b).
+Surface clutter contamination rules out the bottom 1 km of each CloudSat profile (Marchand et al. 2008).
+The CALIPSO lidar observes most cloud ice colder than -40°C (Stein et al. 2011a) but is easily attenuated by optically thick clouds before the signal can reach the surface.
 The lidar detects liquid clouds, allowing the identification of cumulus and stratus as well as supercooled liquid layers.
-The analysis presented here uses the DARDAR mask product (Delanoë et al. 2011), in which CloudSat and CALIPSO data are interpolated and averaged, respectively, on to a common grid with 60-m vertical resolution and 1.5 km horizontal footprint.
+The analysis presented here uses the radar-lidar (DARDAR) mask product (Delanoë et al. 2011), in which CloudSat and CALIPSO data are interpolated and averaged, respectively, on to a common grid with 60-m vertical resolution and 1.5 km horizontal footprint.
 All available orbits between June 2006 and April 2011 inclusive were used.

-To composite cloud properties on SCAI and other convective indices, each CloudSat-CALIPSO orbit was matched with the nearest 3-hourly time, t_i .
-For each $10^{\circ} \times 10^{\circ}$ grid box, the part of the satellite orbit that passed through it was included and stratified by the convective indices of that grid box at t_i .
+To composite cloud properties on SCAI and other convective indices, each CloudSat-CALIPSO orbit was matched with the nearest 3-hourly time, $t_i$ .
+For each $10^{\circ} \times 10^{\circ}$ grid box, the part of the satellite orbit that passed through it was included and stratified by the convective indices of that grid box at $t_i$ .
 The further restrictions mentioned in the previous section also applied to the compositing analysis.

-Using a selection of quicklook images, we illustrate the different cloud type occurrences for four combinations of SCAI and R in Figure 2.
+Using a selection of CloudSat quicklook images, we illustrate the different cloud type occurrences for four combinations of SCAI and R in Fig. 2.
 The images were randomly selected apart from a requirement of at least 800 profiles per image.
-It is clear from Figure 2 that for low SCAI, clear skies and low-level cloud dominate the orbits, while deep clouds are concentrated.
-For high SCAI (panels c and d), deep clouds appear more numerous, though scattered across individual orbits; clear skies and low-level cloud are less prominent.
-For a given SCAI, there is no immediately apparent difference in cloud distributions between low rain rates and high rain rates when comparing panels a and b (or c and d) in Figure 2, apart from a higher frequency of deep clouds.
+It is clear from Fig. 2 that for low SCAI, clear skies and low-level cloud dominate the orbits, while deep clouds are concentrated.
+For high SCAI (Figs. 2c,d), deep clouds appear more numerous, though scattered across individual orbits; clear skies and low-level cloud are less prominent.
+For a given SCAI, there is no immediately apparent difference in cloud distributions between low rain rates and high rain rates when comparing Figs. 2a and 2b (or Figs. 2c and 2d), apart from a higher frequency of deep clouds.